The Silent Witness (1932 film)

-The Silent Witness is a 1932 American mystery film directed by Marcel Varnel and starring Lionel Atwill, Greta Nissen and Helen Mack.
+The Silent Witness is a 1932 American mystery film directed by Marcel Varnel and starring Lionel Atwill, Greta Nissen, and Helen Mack.
 It was adapted from a play by Jack DeLeon and Jack Celestin.
 The film's sets were designed by the art director Duncan Cramer who worked on many Fox Film productions of the era.

-Synopsis
+Plot

-A London courtroom drama in which an Englishman takes the blame for his son who he believes guilty of murdering his lover.
+An Englishman takes the blame for his son who he believes guilty of murdering his lover.
 The real truth surrounding the case is only revealed by a silent witness.